reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 Due to its smaller size, it is preferable to share "Leak Suspects Report" report with teams specialized in performing analysis tasks instead of the raw heap dump file.

-The first thing in the report is the pie chart, which gives the size of the suspected objects:
+The report has a pie chart, which gives the size of the suspected objects:

 ![leakssuspectPieChart](/assets/img/posts/heapdump/leaksuspectpiechart.png)